likid0/mcgstandalone/README.md

-# Multi Cloud Gateway Standalone deployment
+# Logical volume Operator & Multi Cloud Gateway Standalone deployment
-Repo to deploy ODF Multi-Cloud Gateway standalone using an argoCD application
+Repo to deploy ODF Multi-Cloud Gateway standalone using an argoCD application.
+This Repo has an additional helm chart to deploy the ODF Logical volume Operator.

-If you don't have a running instance of argocd on your OCP cluster you can run the setup.sh script available in the repo, it will setup a basic openshift-gitops instance with the mcg application.
+If you don't have a running instance of argocd on your OCP cluster you can run the setup.sh script available in the repo, it will setup a basic openshift-gitops instance with the lvmo & mcg application.

 1. Fork & Clone the repo 'https://github.com/likid0/mcgstandalone', using the
    gh cli in this example: